Salvation Is God’s Greatest Gift to Humans

 According to John 3:16, "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."

 God sent Jesus to restore what had been stolen.
-Jesus came into the world in fulfilment of God’s plan that through death he might destroy him who had the power of death, that is, the devil.
+Jesus came into the world in fulfillment of God’s plan that through death he might destroy him who had the power of death, that is, the devil.

 Beloved, the season we are in is a very special moment.
 One that calls for thanksgiving to God.
 Please hear this: if Jesus had not come down to die for us, we would all have perished in hell.